Spurs snap 16-game losing streak with victory over Jazz | Federal News Network

 Blake Wesley, McDermott and Graham made 3-pointers to fuel an 11-0 run that erased a double-digit deficit early in the fourth and gave the Spurs an 88-82 lead.

+San Antonio forced the Jazz out of their usual offensive style and limited Utah to a single contested shot on many possessions down the stretch.

+“We got stagnant,” Markkanen said.
+“We ended up with more iso’s and post-ups than we ever do.”

-Spurs: Charles Bassey had 10 rebounds. … The Spurs are 1-42 when trailing after three quarters this season.
+TIP INS Spurs: Charles Bassey had 10 rebounds. … The Spurs are 1-42 when trailing after three quarters this season. … San Antonio outscored Utah 56-36 in the paint.

 Jazz: Jordan Clarkson did not play (right thumb sprain) and Collin Sexton missed his third straight contest (left hamstring strain). … Johnny Juzang made his NBA debut.
 He had three points in 15 minutes.